amingilani/omscs-notes/content/privacy-policy/index.md

 - No information is mined and harvested for personal and behavioral trends.
 - No information is monetized.

-### Information we collect and what we use it for
+### Information collected and what we use it for

-We run [Plausible](https://plausible.io/) analytics on getdoks.org.
-The following information is collected:
+I run [GoatCounter](https://www.goatcounter.com/) analytics on omscs.gilani.me.
+According to the [docs](https://www.goatcounter.com/privacy), following information is collected:

-- __Page URL__.
-We track the page URL of each page view on this website.
-We use this to understand which pages have been viewed and how many times a particular page has been viewed.
-For example: _https://getdoks.org/_.
-- __HTTP Referrer__.
-We use the referrer string to understand the number of visitors referred to this website from links on other sites.
-For example: _https://github.com/_.
-- __Browser__.
-We use this to understand what browsers people use when visiting this website.
-This is derived from the User-Agent HTTP header.
-The full User-Agent is discarded.
-For example: _Chrome_.
-- __Operating system__.
-We use this to understand what operating systems people use when visiting this website.
-We only use the brand of the operating system and don’t include the version number or any other details.
-This is derived from the User-Agent HTTP header.
-The full User-Agent is discarded.
-For example: _GNU/Linux_.
-- __Device type__.
-We use this to understand what devices people use when visiting this website.
-This is derived from window.innerWidth.
-The actual width of the browser in pixels is discarded.
-For example: _Desktop_.
-- __Visitor Country__.
-We look up the visitor’s country using the IP address.
-We do not track anything more granular than the country of origin and the IP address of the visitor is discarded.
-We never store IP addresses in our database or logs.
-For example: _Canada_.
+>The following information is collected:
+>
+>    URL of the visited page.
+>    Referer header.
+>    User-Agent header.
+>    Screen size.
+>    Country name based on IP address.
+>    A hash of the IP address, User-Agent, and random number.
+>
+>No personal information (such as IP address) is collected; a hash of the IP address, User-Agent, and a random number (“salt”) is kept in the process memory for 8 hours at the most to identify a browsing session.
+>
+>The exception to this are requests which are deemed to be coming from a bot, in which case the IP address will be stored temporarily for the purpose of blocking botnets, hosting providers, and other types of abuse.
+>
+>There is no information stored in the browser with e.g. cookies.

+And

+> No information is shared with third parties.

-## Contact us
+## Contact

-[Contact us]({{< ref "contact/index.md" >}}) if you have any questions.
+[Contact me]({{< ref "https://amin.gilani.me" >}}) if you have any questions.

-Effective Date: _27th August 2020_
+Effective Date: _21th Jan 2021_